After careful consideration of what responsible pet ownership entails you have decided you are ready to adopt.

 What are your next steps?

-Your first step should be to visit our facility on 165 Hilton Road, or a satellite adoption center located at Animal Essentials, Petsmart, and Douglas Animal Hospital.
+Your first step should be to visit our facility on 165 Hilton Road, or a satellite adoption center located at Animal Essentials and/or Petsmart.

 When you arrive at the Fredericton SPCA you will invited to “Meet your Match” and complete the ASPCA Meet Your Match adopter survey.
 This will form the basis of your adoption conversation and application.
 At all facilities the survey should be completed by the adoptee who must be at least 19 years of age and have appropriate identification such as a drivers licence.